async-rs/async.rs/source/blog/2019-11-11-announcing-async-std-1-0.html.md

 ### Mutex benchmarks

-The speed of our concurrent structures can be tested against against a number of implementations.
+The speed of our concurrent structures can be tested against a number of implementations.
 Please note that especially `futures-intrusive` gives some options, so we tested against a similarly tuned Mutex.

 `async_std::sync::Mutex`: